cma0232/lerna/readme.md

-A tool for managing JavaScript projects with multiple packages.
+Lerna is a tool for managing JavaScript projects with multiple packages.

 packages:<br>